oxinabox/oxinabox.github.io/_posts/2022-11-11-Estimating-Estrogen.md

 To do this we are going to use probabilistic programming, to get a distribution of possible level curves.
 This is a great use-case for probabilistic programming.
 We have a ton of domain knowledge, but that domain knowledge has a few parameters we don't know, and we have only a little data.
-And crucially we are perfectly find with getting a distribution of answers out, rather than a single answer.
+And crucially we are perfectly fine with getting a distribution of answers out, rather than a single answer.

 <!--more-->